03axdov/Webcam-Image-Quality-Optimizer/README.md

 - <a href="https://github.com/xinntao/ESRGAN">ESRGAN Github Repository (Requires Pytorch insteda of Tensorflow)</a>
 - <a href="https://tfhub.dev/captain-pool/esrgan-tf2/1">Tensorflow Model</a>

 Was originally considering feeding the model a stream of images from the webcam, however as I do not have a GPU and a relatively slow CPU, the model took more than a minute per image.
+For now it can be used as a standard ESRGAN if modified slightly to take in uploaded images instead of images taken by your webcam.